rishicds/open-trace/README.md

-# CausalFunnel Analytics Platform
+# Trace Analytics Platform

-This repository contains the submission for the CausalFunnel Full Stack Engineer role assignment.
 It is a full-stack user analytics application that tracks interactions on a webpage (page views, clicks, rage clicks, scroll depth, etc.) and visualizes them on a comprehensive React dashboard.

 ## Overview